 At Low VA Rates, we believe owning a home is part of the American dream, and education is another important part.
 That's why we don't just stop at helping our heroes with housing.
 You deserve our support when it comes to preparing for your future, both inside and outside of the military.

-We are currently accepting applications for our Spring 2022 scholarship.
-Applications must be submitted by December 31st, 2021 at midnight (Mountain Time).
+We are currently accepting applications for our Fall 2022 scholarship.
+Applications must be submitted by July 4th, 2022 at midnight (Mountain Time).

 In order to apply, you or the intended recipient must be currently enrolled in an accredited college or university.
 Additionally, you or the recipient must meet one of the following conditions:

 Family members or friends may apply on behalf of a servicemember or qualified dependent.Apply Now

 Any current college students in the military may apply for this scholarship, with no age requirements.
 Young people with a mother or father serving in any branch of the U.S. Armed Forces are also eligible.

 All applications for the 2022 Fall semester must be submitted by 12:00 am on July 4th, 2022.
 The winning applicant will be announced no later than July 12th, 2022.
 Click any of the “Apply Now” buttons on this page to start your online application.

 Yes.
 Family members or friends may nominate any qualified person; however, the online application must be completed in order to receive the reward.
 If family members want to keep their scholarship nomination secret from the nominee, they need to complete the online application for them.

 Yes, you have to be a student to apply.
 Students can use the scholarship any time during the year, regardless of whether or not classes are in session.
 However, the $1,250 prize can only be put towards tuition or textbook costs at an accredited college or university.